 Social workers use their skills in a wide range of settings, including schools, refugee resettlement agencies, hospitals, mental health centers, and individual and family service agencies.
-According to the Bureau of Labor Statistics, employment of child, family and school social workers is projected to grow 14 percent by 2026.
-Employment of healthcare social workers is expected to grow 20 percent by 2026, outpacing the average for all other occupations.
+According to the Bureau of Labor Statistics, the social work field is expecting an overall 12% growth rate from 2020 to 2030.

 Is the Bachelor of Social Work right for me?